Supporting your transgender teen

 Ask your teen about their mental health and wellbeing

-Embracing one’s transgender identity is a journey, so while addressing any immediate concerns is the priority, creating a strong support system for the long term will leave your teen better prepared for whatever they may face in the future.
+While addressing any immediate concerns is the priority, building a strong long-term support system will leave your teen better prepared for whatever they may face along their journey.

 Support can come in many forms, so encourage your teen to try different things so they can find what works best for them.
 This may include: